gradientspace/frame3Sharp/README.md

 # frame3Sharp
-Open Source (MIT License) C# library for building CAD tools in Unity.
+Open Source (MIT License) C# library for building 3D Tools in Unity.

 Questions?
 Contact Ryan Schmidt [@rms80](http://www.twitter.com/rms80) / [gradientspace](http://www.gradientspace.com)

 # What is this??

-Unity is a great platform for games, but CAD tools are not games.
-Even the most basic CAD tools have much more complex, structured state.
+Unity is a great platform for games, but 3D tools are not games.
+Even the most basic 3D tools have much more complex, structured state.
 You might need different "modes" for different tools or operations, complex 3D user interface elements with state-dependent behavior, Undo/Redo, an easily serializable structured datamodel, and so on.

-However, although every CAD tool has some kind of architecture that does these things, you won't easily find one you can use to build your own tools.
-Keeping this kind of "CAD shell" independent from the actual tool you are building is requires a lot of effort.
+However, although every 3D tool has some kind of architecture that does these things, you won't easily find one you can use to build your own tools.
+Keeping this kind of "3D tool shell" independent from the actual tool you are building is requires a lot of effort.
 Application functionality tends to bleed over into the infrastructure, to the point where the system is so tightly coupled that re-using the scaffolding becomes implausible.

 I've done this 4 times myself.
 And I don't want to do it again, ever.
 So, the purpose of **frame3Sharp** is an attempt to provide the "cad shell" infrastucture independent of any particular tool.
 I am building it on Unity to isolate the CAD-level aspects from the rendering/display subsystem (another area where coupling tends to creep in).
 Ultimately the Unity-specific elements will be abstracted, so that the system architecture could be ported to other rendering platforms (game engines, three.js, etc).

 I am developing frame3Sharp to use in [gradientspace](https://www.gradientspace.com) products, first and foremost.
 However I do think that with the rise of distributed manufacturing - from mass customization to on-site medical device fabrication - there is a growing need for focused design tools that solve specific problems.
-My home is that frame3Sharp will make this easy, or at least easier.
+My hope is that frame3Sharp will make this easy, or at least easier.

+# Overview

+Frame3Sharp (F3) concerns itself with the management and manipulation of a 3D scene that contains a set of objects and interface elements, as well as a 2.5D "heads-up display"-type overlay of additional interface elements.

+At the topmost level there is an **FContext**, you can think of this as the "universe" in which everything exists.
+An FContext contains an **FScene**, which then contains **SceneObject**s and **SceneUIElement**s.
+The idea here is that a SceneObject is permanent - a cube, a sphere, etc - while a SceneUIElement is transient.
+So a 3D transformation gizmo would be a SceneUIElement, as would a clickable button that was in the 3D scene.

+The FContext also contains a **Cockpit**, which manages the "near-field" user interface, which could be a 3D HUD in VR, or a set of layered 2D widgets in a desktop app.
+It is useful to think of this as 2.5D, and many of the objects work this way, with X/Y positioning (although in VR this might be X/Y on a cylinder or sphere) and Z as distance from the camera.
+The Cockpit elements are also **SceneUIElement** objects.
+The FContext maintains a stack of Cockpits, so you can "push" a new interface at any time.

+A common paradigm in 3D tools is that when you select something, you get a gizmo that lets you do something with it - translate, scale, resize, etc. The **TransformManager** in **FContext** handles this.
+Gizmos are classes that implement **ITransformGizmo**, and once registered with TransformManager, will be automatically managed when the FScene selection-set changes.
+The built-in **AxisTransformGizmo** implements a standard move/rotate/scale gizmo, including transforming groups, rotation around arbitrary pivot points, etc. This gizmo is composed of **Widget** sub-elements, the idea is that these Widgets can be re-assembled into other Gizmos.

 # Features / Capabilities